 If you’re reading this, chances are you know at least a little bit about ecommerce marketing.
 You might be familiar with some basic email, social media, or onsite marketing strategies.
-But if you’re not incorporating text into your strategy just yet, it’s time to start.
-Also known as SMS, or “short message service” marketing, this channel allows marketing messages to be sent between phones or from a computer to a phone, and it’s often a highly underutilized tool that ecommerce marketers have at their disposal.
+But if you’re not incorporating text marketing campaigns into your strategy just yet, it’s time to start.

-I know this is still a relatively new channel, so we understand if you’re not sure how to get started.
-Here’s what you need to know to jumpstart your text marketing strategy.
+SMS, or mobile marketing, is still a relatively new channel, so we understand if you’re not sure how to get started.
+Here are 9 tips to jumpstart your text marketing strategy.

 Get our best content on ecommerce marketing in your inbox 2 times a week